rafael-alcocer-caldera/spring-boot-prometheus-grafana/README.md

 - If you have Prometheus and Grafana installed you need to run them.
 - Otherwise you need docker-compose installed so that you can run Prometheus and Grafana as docker containers.
 - If you are using MacOS uncomment the following from docker-compose.yml instead of localhost:
-      -  GF_SERVER_DOMAIN=docker.for.mac.localhost
+      - GF_SERVER_DOMAIN=host.docker.internal
-- If you are using Macos uncomment the following from prometheus.yml instead of localhost:
+- If you are using MacOS uncomment the following from prometheus.yml instead of localhost:
-      - targets: ['docker.for.mac.localhost:8080']
+      - targets: ['host.docker.internal:8080']

 ## Running the application